awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scps_examples.md

 ### Example: Require a tag on specified created resources<a name="example-require-tag-on-create"></a>

-The following SCP prevents account principals from creating certain resource types if the request doesn't include the specified tags\.
+The following SCP prevents IAM users and roles in the affected accounts from creating certain resource types if the request doesn't include the specified tags\.

 ```
 {